Ectopic pregnancy

 If it seems as though your ectopic pregnancy is miscarrying, your doctor may suggest waiting to see what happens.

-Your doctor will only recommend this if:
+Your doctor will only advise this if:

 - you are well or have little pain